magicreally/vault-agent-injector/README.md

 Managing the duration of dynamic secrets.
 Vault Agent simplifies these tasks, ensuring applications don't need to know about Vault.
 But you must install and configure Vault Agent alongside applications as a sidecar.

-The Vault Helm chart helps run Vault and the Vault Agent Sidecar Injector.
+The Vault Helm chart helps to run Vault and the Vault Agent Sidecar Injector.
 This injector, using the Sidecar container pattern and Kubernetes mutating admission webhook, adds a Vault Agent container to pods with specific notes to manage secrets.

 Benefits include: